 On at least two occasions the Third Circuit has crafted confusion by suggesting that it was not clear to it and the federal bench the state of Pennsylvania’s product liability law.
 In doing so, the Third Circuit has attempted to undermine forty-seven years of social policy intended to protect product users.
 Our Pennsylvania Supreme Court should not take the bait and turn its back on hundreds of state appellate decisions, including dozens of its own, which uphold the application of Restatement (Second) of Torts as the guiding law in the Commonwealth of Pennsylvania.

 The Products Liability Lawyers at Galfand Berger: Knowledgeable Litigators Willing to Take a Stand to Protect Our Clients’ Rights

 With decades of litigation experience and a proven track record of multi-million dollar verdicts and settlements, the Philadelphia products liability lawyers at Galfand Berger are recognized as leaders in this area of law.
 We understand the complexities of products liability lawsuits and fight aggressively to protect our clients’ rights and obtain the maximum recovery for their injuries.
-If you or a loved one has been injured by defective or unsafe machinery or equipment, call the law offices of Galfand Berger today at 1-800-222-USWA (8792) to schedule a free consultation or submit a free online inquiry.
+If you or a loved one has been injured by defective or unsafe machinery or equipment, call Galfand Berger today at 1-800-222-USWA (8792) to schedule a free consultation or submit a free online inquiry.